HimanshuRajput013/SeoulBike-sharing-demand-predication/README.md

 Hour: Hour feature which is in 24 hour format which tells us number bike rented per hour is int type.

-Temperature(°C): Temperature feature which is in celsius scale(°C) is Float type.
+Temperature: Temperature feature which is in celsius scale(°C) is Float type.

 Humidity(%): Feature humidity in air (%) which is int type.